saeta/penguin/Sources/PenguinStructures/Documentation/Guides/Perf.md

  1. **Write a benchmark**: The current recommendation is to use the [Swift Benchmark](https://github.com/google/swift-benchmark) library, as it has a nice suite of features.
 Ensure it is representative of the program / subroutine you're trying to optimize.
-    Try to write your benchmarks so they run quickly to enable a fast iteratation cycle.
+    Try to write your benchmarks so they run quickly to enable a fast iteration cycle.
 (Note: use Swift Benchmark's `--filter` flag to run only the relevant benchmarks you're trying to optimze.)

     When developing with SwiftPM, we've found that defining an (unexported) `Benchmarks` executable